httprb/content_type.rb/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][ci] the following Ruby
+This library aims to support and is [tested against][ci-link] the following Ruby
 versions:

 * Ruby 2.6